Plasma-Blue/mikan-rs/README.md

 ## 🎨 Features

-- 🚀 **Blazing Fast Speed**: Written in Rust with high parallelization; speeds are 1-50 times faster than current tools, especially for Hausdorff distance calculations.
+- 🚀 **Blazing Fast**: Written in Rust with high parallelization; speeds are 10-200x faster than medpy (depends on the number of cores in your CPU), especially for Hausdorff distance calculations.

+- 🎯 **Simple**: The API is so intuitive that you can start using it immediately while reading the [documentation](examples/tutorial.ipynb) in just one minute!

-- 🧮 **Comprehensive Metrics**: Easily compute a wide range of segmentation metrics:
+- 🧮 **Comprehensive Metrics**: Easily to compute almost all of segmentation metrics:

   - **Confusion Matrix Based:**